superdev999/laravel_passport/readme.md

 The Laravel framework is open-source software licensed under the [MIT license](https://opensource.org/licenses/MIT).

 ## Run
+1. composer install
+1. composer require laravel/passport
+2. composer require illuminate/html
-1. Create 'laravel' database into your mysql server.
+3. Create 'laravel' database into your mysql server.
-1. php artisan migrate
+4. php artisan migrate
+5. php artisan key:generate
-2. Import test.sql into your mysql database
+6. Import test.sql into your mysql database
-3. You can use this command to run. php artisan serve
+7. You can use this command to run. php artisan serve